aigc-apps/VideoX-Fun/README.md

 We will support quick pull-ups from different platforms, refer to [Quick Start](#quick-start).

 What's New:
-- Update Wan2.1-Fun-V1.0: Support I2V models for 14B and 1.3B models, with support for start and end frame prediction.
-[2025.03.17]
+- Update Wan2.1-Fun-V1.0: Support I2V and Control models for 14B and 1.3B models, with support for start and end frame prediction.
+[2025.03.26]
 - Update CogVideoX-Fun-V1.5: Upload I2V model and related training/prediction code.
 [2024.12.16]
 - Reward Lora Support: Train Lora using reward backpropagation techniques to optimize generated videos, making them better aligned with human preferences.
 [More Information](scripts/README_TRAIN_REWARD.md).
 New version of the control model supports various control conditions such as Canny, Depth, Pose, MLSD, etc. [2024.11.21]
 - Diffusers Support: CogVideoX-Fun Control is now supported in diffusers.
 Thanks to [a-r-r-o-w](https://github.com/a-r-r-o-w) for contributing support in this [PR](https://github.com/huggingface/diffusers/pull/9671).
 Check out the [documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/cogvideox) for more details.
 [2024.10.16]